-The Executive Committee shall be composed of the Chairperson, Vice Chairperson, committee, and ad hoc committee chairpersons.
+The Executive Committee shall be composed of the Council Co-Chairs, together with any standing committee and ad hoc committee chairs and co-chairs.
 The Executive Committee shall meet.as needed.
 The Executive Committee responsibilities include, but are not limited to, preparing, reviewing or approving testimony or other public presentations/documents/reports submitted on behalf of the Council when sufficient time does not permit review and approval of the entire Council and timing is of critical importance, etc. Another duty of the Executive Committee will be to develop and identify directives and initiatives for the work of standing and ad hoc committees, as well as provide oversight, when needed, to ensure that each committee of the Council completes assigned special projects.